 - Pressure to avoid disagreements

-- When separated again, you feel let down or sad to return to your everyday lifestyle without partner
+- When separated again, you feel let down or feel sad to return to your everyday lifestyle without a partner.

 - Sometimes distance creates too much of a gap

-- Feelings of loneliness heightens need for security
+- Feelings of loneliness heighten the need for security

 - Difficulty maintaining intimacy

 When To Call It Quits In A Long-Distance Relationship